 *Sponsored by the International Space Station National Laboratory.

 Dr. Sabri is committed to helping students become interested in and excited about what is happening at NASA and what can be learned from space-based research.
 To support this effort, she and her team are creating a series of video interviews with NASA scientists and engineers, university professors and other experts.
 Each video focuses on a specific topic with a presentation by the speaker and a follow up Q&A with questions from students.
 New videos will continue to be added as they are developed.

 Scientists conducting experiments in space need the help of engineers and others to design and build the hardware and coordinate with NASA to deliver and install the experiment on the ISS.
-Alpha Space in Houston, Texas is the company responsible for the flight integration of Dr. Sabri’s experiment.
-You can learn more about Alpha Space and the MISSE (Materials International Space Station Experiment) unit that will be home to this experiment while in space by clicking on the link below.
+Aegis Aerospace in Nassau Bay, Texas is the company responsible for the flight integration of Dr. Sabri’s experiment.
+You can learn more about them and the MISSE (Materials International Space Station Experiment) unit that will be home to this experiment while in space by clicking on the link below.